MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 [!INCLUDE[set_up_location.md](includes/set_up_location.md)]

 ### Setting Up the Bin Codes
-Once you have the Location setup you need to add two Bin Codes as follows.
+Once you have the location set up, you must add two bins.

 #### To setup the bin codes

-1. Select the Bins action.
+1. Select the **Bins** action.
-2. Create two bins, with the codes S-01-0001 and S-01-0002.
+2. Create two bins, with the codes *S-01-0001* and *S-01-0002*.

 ### Making Yourself a Warehouse Employee at Location SOUTH

+In order to use this functionality, you must add yourself to the location as a warehouse worker.

 #### To make yourself a warehouse employee